MAS-1346/Portfolio/README.md

 Projects:

-- Coffee Shop Sales Decline Analysis
+- Coffee Shop Sales Decline Analysis (CISCO SKILLS FOR ALL LAB 1.2.3)
     - Analyzed sales data to identify trends and correlations
     - Developed a data-driven story to explain the decline in sales
-    - Provided actionable insights for the coffee shop owner to improve sales -Wrote 60 C Language entry level basic programs
+    - Provided actionable insights for the coffee shop owner to improve sales -Wrote 60 C Language entry-level basic programs

 Current Projects: